steinarbragi/steinario/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-My very overengineered personal landing page.
+My slightly overengineered personal landing page.
 It's made with nextjs, material-ui, styled-components, TypeScript.
 There's a great tooling setup too, with eslint, prettier, jest.
 This can serve as starter boilerplate for other projects!

 ## Prerequisites
 You'll need node.js and yarn.
 I reccommend using [NVM](https://github.com/nvm-sh/nvm) to manage node versions.
 We use the LTS version.